KedarSant/Arena-Home/CONTRIBUTING.md

 3. Branch for each separate piece of work.
 4. Do the work, write good commit messages
 5. Push to your origin repository.
 6. Create a new PR in GitHub.
-Describe the changes made to the code properly.
+Describe the changes made to the code properly using our [Pull Request Template](pull_request_template.md).
 7. Wait for the code review feedback.

 # Other methods